dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 2. a.
-User does not enter any information on the search query
+ 2. User does not enter any information on the search query
        + Display error message to user to enter all the required fields/information
- 3. a.
-No result matched with the database
+ 3. No result matched with the database
        + Display error message stating no result found
        + Prompt user to re-enter the search query